Solving the Manufacturing Advertising Data Dilemma of Connecting Online Marketing with Offline Sales with M2CO

 That world’s gone.

 These days, running digital ads can feel like trying to drive through a fog bank with your headlights off.
-Thanks to Apple’s App Tracking Transparency (ATT) policy and the broader shift to a cookieless web, platforms like Google and Meta are flying with less data.
-Third-party tracking has become unreliable.
-The signals that once told you what was converting?
-They’re vanishing.
+Apple’s ATT policy and the shift to a cookieless web have made third-party tracking unreliable.
+The truth is, Google and Meta actually have more data than ever, but they are locking it inside their own walled gardens, leaving advertisers with fewer signals and less visibility into what is really converting.

 And if you’re a small business or a manufacturer trying to run paid ads, that’s a big problem.
-Without accurate feedback, and enough conversion events (25/week for Google, 50/week for FB – per AD SET), the algorithms can’t fully optimize.
-You end up overpaying for traffic that doesn’t convert—or worse, you miss the best opportunities entirely.
+Without accurate feedback, and enough conversion events (25/week for Google, 50/week for Meta – per AD SET), the algorithms can’t fully optimize.
+You end up overpaying for traffic that doesn’t convert, or worse, you miss the best opportunities entirely.

 But here’s the good news: you don’t have to stay stuck in the fog.